 The symptoms of dry eye are bothersome for anyone, but when you notice signs in your child, it’s crucial that you schedule an exam right away.
 The condition is highly complex, and many factors determine its severity and onset.

 At the Dry Eye Institute, we have the technology and tools needed to complete important testing and examinations.
-During the evaluation, our specialist in dry eye diseases, Dr. Bourn, will take the time to explain your child’s unique condition and the best way to treat it, whether that requires lifestyle changes or newly developed medicines.
-Schedule your child’s appointment today to relieve their dry eye symptoms.
+During the evaluation, our dry eye specialist, Dr. Bourn, will take the time to explain your child’s unique condition and the best way to treat it, whether that requires lifestyle changes or newly developed medicines.
+Schedule your child’s appointment today with our dry eye treatment center to relieve their dry eye symptoms.